 Imagining Mind Wandering

-Breakthrough creative insights often emerge during mind-wandering—those moments when our attention drifts inward, away from focused tasks.
+Breakthrough creative insights often emerge during mind-wandering, moments when our attention drifts inward, away from focused tasks.
 Yet researchers have not yet investigated how to deliberately encourage these productive creative mental states.
-This pioneering research project addresses that gap by developing the first intervention study designed to guide mind-wandering toward creative thinking using prompts and art stimuli.
-This project also introduces a novel framework to reconceptualize creative thinking as a cognitively transformative process interconnected to meaning making and wellbeing.
-This project speaks directly to AI-human alignment through its aim to offer new cognitive models to train AI systems which both support human creativity and also expand the model’s own generative capacity for creative thinking while remaining aligned with human values.
+This pioneering research project addresses that gap by developing the first intervention study designed to guide mind-wandering toward creative thinking.
+This project also introduces a novel framework to reconceptualize creative thinking as a transformative process of meaning making.
+This project speaks directly to AI-human alignment through its aim to offer new cognitive models to train AI systems which both support human creativity and also expand the model’s own generative capacity for creative thinking.

-Muju(무주, 無住) - not staying, 2018 - 2020, courtesy of artist Hana Yoo who developed this artwork whilst studying mind wandering with me at the University of the Arts Berlin (UdK)
+Muju(무주, 無住) - not staying, 2018 - 2020, courtesy of artist Hana Yoo who developed this artwork for a class I taught on mind-wandering at the University of the Arts Berlin

 NEWS